 The Weslo Cadence G 5.9 treadmill offers a limited 90-day warranty with one-year protection for the motor.
 It's a basic warranty, and customers recommend purchasing extended warranties separately.
 The manufacturer is CON Fitness, which is a well-known and established business that introduced its first treadmills in the 80s.
 They also make well-known brands like NordicTrack and ProForm.
 In fact, there is a ProForm model, called the Performance 300i Treadmill that is virtually identical in most respects to the Weslo Cadence G 5.9 treadmill.

 What customers say

-The reviews for the Weslo Cadence G 5.9 treadmill vary widely with a customer satisfaction rating of 3.7 out of 5.0 stars.
+The reviews for the Weslo Cadence G 5.9 treadmill vary widely with a customer satisfaction rating.
 It seems those who buy the treadmill knowing it is an entry-level bargain end up happier.
 Disappointment awaits you expect top-of-the-line features at this price point.
 Overall, it appears people say it's a good value for the relatively small cost.
 One note: Some people report getting damaged treadmills due to the heavy weight of shipping this item.
 However, they also report it is packaged carefully to protect from damages.

 Here is where the Weslo Cadence G 5.9 Treadmill really shines.
-The price range for this unassembled treadmill ranges from $$$ to $$$.
-If you choose the "expert assembly" option, that adds about $$ to $$ to your cost.
 You can expect to take about an hour to assemble the treadmill yourself, and some people say you need two people to do it.
 As a huge bonus, you can get free shipping on Amazon, which is amazing for such a big and heavy piece of workout equipment.

 How We Reviewed